 ▸ On foot, it’s important to stay on trails and designated areas to minimize the trampling of vegetation and reduce wildlife and habitat disturbance.

 ▸ Like in any other habitat, avoid being alone in large and wild wetlands.
-If you do not have any other choice, inform one other person your expected time of return.
+If you do not have any other choice, inform one other person of your expected time of return.

 ▸ Do not crowd any area with too many people at once.
 Group size matters, and the smaller usually the better in those fragile wet landscapes.
 Exploration activities should be limited to designated sites and in small groups.
 Try to stick together while moving around.